wpwonglab/Brownian-Dynamics-Simulation/README.md

 https://ashpublications.org/blood/article/doi/10.1182/blood.2022016969/486450/Conformation-of-von-Willebrand-factor-in-shear

-Tethered Self-Associating polymer - Includes a Lennard Jones potential term and a Self-Associating term which allows beads to form strong bonds with other beads based on a monte carlo update step-- currently unpublished.
+Tethered Self-Associating polymer - Includes a Lennard Jones potential term and a Self-Associating term which allows beads to form strong bonds with other beads based on a monte carlo update step.
+First bead is attached to the surface with hydrodynamics provided from Rotne-Prager-Blake mobility tensor-- currently unpublished.

 Simulation and running details can be found in each respective folder